sapinderpalsingh/semantic-kernel-bot-in-a-box/use_cases/1-ai-search-rag.md

 Deploy an assistant that can search an Azure AI Search index to respond to questions.
 This sample will consider a sample HR Handbook.

-## Sample questions

-- Can you give me information about PTO?
-- Are my messages transmitted using company software private?
-- How is equal opportunity employment defined?

-## Recommended deployment parameters

-To deploy this solution, use the [Semantic Kernel Bot in-a-box](../README.md) accelerator with the following parameters:

-    Azure location = East US 2
-    gptModel = gpt-4
-    gptVersion = 1106-preview
-    deploySearch = true
-    publicNetworkAccess = true

-## Additional steps
+## Steps

-In addition to deploying the sample, You will need to configure the documents and search index to be used by the bot.
-Follow the steps below to do this:

-- Go to the Storage Account created as part of the deployment and add a container.
+- Go to the Storage Account created as part of the deployment and add a container `documents`.

 ![Create a blob container](../readme_assets/2-stg-container.png)

 - Drop any files you would like to be searched by the bot into the container.
 Supported file formats include.
 It is recommended to start with PDF, DOCX or PPTX.
-A great example to quickly validate the solution is an HR Handbook template, which can be easily found online.
+A great example to quickly validate the solution is to use sample [documents from here.](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main/data)

 ![Add a sample document to blob storage](../readme_assets/2-add-doc.png)